PreetamGKatakali/100Days-Of-Coding/Day73/README.md

-# Day65🧑‍💻
+# Day73🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program to clone the linkedlist.
+- Write a program to print the leaf node.
-- Write a program to reverse the linked list.
+- Write a program to print the node by levelorder.

 ## Installing the Java and Node
 Follow Links :